barau17/WorldCup-ADSDB/README.md

 1. **Initial Data**: In the "Landing Zone Temporal" folder, you can find the initial files required for the project.
 If you want to add more files to be tested, place them in this folder.

 2. **Install Dependencies**: Before running the project, you need to install all the necessary libraries and dependencies.
-You can use the following command to install them:
+You can use the following command to install them and execute the main code:

    ```bash
    pip install -r installDependencies.txt